 Click here for specific EITC Site days and hours

-The EITC Program is guided by a community-based Coalition, with Akron Mayor Don Plusquellic as honorary chair, Russell Pry-Summit County Executive as co-chair, Mayor William Judge (City of Barberton), the Internal Revenue Service, Akron Summit Community Action Inc., Akron Metropolitan Housing Authority (AMHA), Info line Inc., Akron General Medical Center, Akron Children’s Hospital, United Way of Summit County, the American Red Cross, the Summit Chapter of the Ohio Credit Union League, Community Legal Aid, Akron Summit County Public Library, Summit County Ohio Jobs and Family Services, Akron Public Schools, The University of Akron and Summit County Executive Office.
+The EITC Program is guided by a community-based Coalition, which includes, Russell Pry-Summit County Executive, Mayor William Judge (City of Barberton), the Internal Revenue Service, Akron Summit Community Action Inc., Akron Metropolitan Housing Authority (AMHA), Info line Inc., United Way of Summit County, the American Red Cross, the Summit Chapter of the Ohio Credit Union League, Community Legal Aid, Akron Summit County Public Library, Summit County Ohio Jobs and Family Services, PNC Bank, First Merie Bank, The University of Akron, Kent State Uiversity and Summit County Executive Office.

 Congress originally approved the tax credit legislation in 1975 in part to offset the burden of social security taxes and to provide an incentive to work.
 When the EITC exceeds the amount of taxes owed, it results in a tax refund to those who claim and qualify for the credit.